WolfgangMehner/vim-plugins/bash-support/README.md

 RELEASE NOTES FOR VERSION 5.0pre
 ----------------------------------------------------------------------
-- Add command `:Bash` to run the interpreter with arguments.
+- Add command `:Bash [<args>]` to run the interpreter with arguments.
-- Add command `:BashInterpArguments` as a synonym of `:BashArguments`.
 - Add command `:BashDirectRun` to run executable scripts without `g:BASH_Executable`.
-- Add command `:BashOutputMethod` to set the output destination for :Bash.
+- Add command `:BashOutputMethod` to set the output destination for `:Bash`.
+- Add command `:BashExecutable` to set the executable during runtime.
 - Add output method 'terminal' for running scripts in a terminal window (requires +terminal).
 - The templates which are inserted into new files as file skeletons can be